 - > The Company owns or controls 20 mineral concessions, for a total of 438 hectares, which cover most, but not all of the currently known AntaKori mineralized system.
-Further consolidation of mineral tenure is in process. - > A total of 17,954 m of drilling was completed in 70 drill holes (22 reverse circulation drill holes and 48 diamond drill holes) by previous operators El Misti Gold (1997-98) and Sinchao Metals (2007-08). - ➤ A total of 34,477 m of drilling completed in 50 drill holes on AntaKori concessions by Regulus to date. - > The AntaKori Technical Report has documented a large Cu-Au-Ag skarn system with associated mineralized breccias and porphyry-style mineralization hosted in sedimentary and intrusive rocks, and associated epithermal, high-sulphidation mineralization in the overlying volcanic rocks. - > Zones of mineralization have been intercepted by the previous drilling within large geophysical anomalies, thus confirming the utility of the geophysics used in identifying future exploration targets. - > Indication that the mineralized system is open in all directions, and has potential for expansion through future exploration programs. - > Access to infrastructure as property is located adjacent to two operating mines.
+Further consolidation of mineral tenure is in process. - > A total of 17,954 m of drilling was completed in 70 drill holes (22 reverse circulation drill holes and 48 diamond drill holes) by previous operators El Misti Gold (1997-98) and Sinchao Metals (2007-08). - > A total of 41,222 m of diamond drilling in 52 holes has been completed by Regulus to date. - > The AntaKori Technical Report has documented a large Cu-Au-Ag skarn system with associated mineralized breccias and porphyry-style mineralization hosted in sedimentary and intrusive rocks, and associated epithermal, high-sulphidation mineralization in the overlying volcanic rocks.

+- > Zones of mineralization have been intercepted by the previous drilling within large geophysical anomalies, thus confirming the utility of the geophysics used in identifying future exploration targets. - > Indication that the mineralized system is open in all directions, and has potential for expansion through future exploration programs. - Access to infrastructure as property is located adjacent to two operating mines.

-The scope of the mineralized system at AntaKori offers significant upside potential but it will require several years and extensive drilling to better define this project.
+The scope of the mineralized system at AntaKori offers significant upside potential but it requires additional drilling to better define this project.

-The project is being explored under definitive agreements with Compañía Minera Coimolache S.A. ("Coimolache") (the "Coimolache DA") and Compañía Minera Colquirrumi S.A. ("Colquirrumi") (the "Colquirrumi DA"), companies that hold mineral concessions immediately adjacent to, and inter-fingering with Regulus AntaKori mineral concessions.
+The AntaKori project is being explored under definitive agreements with Compañía Minera Coimolache S.A. ("Coimolache DA") and Compañía Minera Colquirrumi S.A. ("Colquirrumi") (the "Colquirrumi DA"), companies that hold mineral concessions immediately adjacent to, and inter-fingering with, Regulus AntaKori mineral concessions.
 These agreements allow for mutual access, mutual rights of expansion and collaborative exploration of the project area, providing benefit to all three parties.
 Coimolache is a mining company that owns and operates the Tantahuatay gold-silver mine immediately adjacent to the southern margin of AntaKori.
 The principal shareholders of Coimolache are Compañía de Minas Buenaventura S.A.A. ("Buenaventura" - 40% and operator) and Southern Peru Copper S.A.A.
 (44%).
-The Coimolache DA allows for mutual access, mutual rights of expansion and collaborative exploration with a principal objective of determining the size and nature of the AntaKori copper-gold deposit and a secondary objective of allowing the expansion of Coimolache's Tantahuatay oxide gold mine by way of lay-back onto Regulus' mining concessions.
+The Coimolache DA allows for mutual access, mutual rights of expansion and collaborative exploration with a principal objective of determining the size and nature of the AntaKori deposit and a secondary objective of allowing the expansion of Coimolache's Tantahuatay oxide gold mine by way of lay-back onto Regulus' mining concessions.
 Colquirrumi is a wholly owned subsidiary of Buenaventura.
 The Colquirrumi DA allows Regulus an option to earn-in to up to a 70% interest in a large area (2,571 hectares) of Colquirrumi mining concessions located immediately to the north and east of Regulus' mining concessions and also providing Colquirrumi with a one time option to claw-back to a 70% interest by making a cash payment to Regulus.